-TIPS WHERE/HOW TO PLACE CAT SHELTERS: Click here for some simple tips for how to maintain your cat shelter (ie where to place it, how to entice cats into it, how to improve the environment around the shelter to keep the cats even warmer etc)
+TIPS WHERE/HOW TO PLACE CAT SHELTERS: Click here for some simple (but important) tips for how to maintain your cat shelter (ie where to place it, how to entice cats into it, how to improve the environment around the shelter to keep the cats even warmer etc)

 FEEDING COMMUNITY CATS

 Click here for advice from Alley Cat Allies on providing food and water, information on appropriate feeding locations, and how to deter insects from the food.

 Neighborhood Cats: Click here for tips on what, where & how to feed your ferals.

 Please be aware that cat food tins do not make good feeding or baiting dishes.
 Cats can easily cut their faces or tongues on tins.
 If you find tins or tin lids discarded outside, please remove them from the cats’ environment as a safety measure.